 NemKonto translates to easy account, which is exactly how it functions.

-NemKonto serves as a central bank account, where you can receive money from the government and other reimbursements.
+NemKonto serves as a central bank account, where you can receive payments from the government and other public authorities.

-Income such as Tax refunds, SU, loans, unemployment benefit, pensions and housing support will be transferred to your NemKonto.
+Payments such as tax refunds, SU grant, student loans, unemployment benefits, pensions and housing support will be transferred to your NemKonto.

-There are multiple ways to sign your account as a NemKonto.
+There are multiple ways to convert your account as a NemKonto:

 - As a private person, you can do it by yourself on NemKonto.dk

-- Or you can call your bank and inform them which account you want to use
+- You can call your bank and inform them which account you want to use as your NemKonto

 4. Getting your tax card ready

-You will have to give an estimation of how much you expect to earn in a year and they will assign you into a certain tax group.
+Based on your estimation of how much you expect to earn in a year, they will assign you into a certain tax group.